AckerlyXu/heima/articles/virtual-machines/windows/quick-create-portal.md

 Install-WindowsFeature -name Web-Server -IncludeManagementTools
 ```

-When done, exit the RDP session and return the VM properties in the Azure Portal.
+When done, exit the RDP session and return the VM properties in the Azure portal.

 ## Open port 80 for web traffic

 A Network security group (NSG) secures inbound and outbound traffic.
-When a VM is created from the Azure Portal, an inbound rule is created on port 3389 for RDP connections.
+When a VM is created from the Azure portal, an inbound rule is created on port 3389 for RDP connections.
 Because this VM hosts a webserver, an NSG rule needs to be created for port 80.

 1. On the virtual machine, click the name of the **Resource group**.
 2. Select the **network security group**.
 The NSG can be identified using the **Type** column.